Intermunicipal Collaboration Frameworks and Intermunicipal Development Plans

-Currently, Brazeau County and the County of Wetaskiwin No. 10 do not have an IDP in place.
-Brazeau County and the County of Wetaskiwin No. 10 have agreed to engage in an IDP for lands 1.6 kilometres (1 mile) on each side of our shared border, as shown in the map below.
+Currently, Brazeau County and the Village of Breton do not have an IDP in place.
+Brazeau County and the Village of Breton have agreed to engage in an IDP for lands located within 100 metres of our shared border, as shown in the map below.

-A public open house will be held on September 9, 2019 to allow stakeholders to review and comment on the proposed IDP and ICF.
+A public open house will be held on January 20, 2020 at the Breton Golden Age Friendship Centre (5020 – 50 Avenue) to allow stakeholders to review and comment on the proposed IDP and ICF.
 As we receive input, a summary of the comments received will be compiled.

-These draft documents will be presented to Council in the coming months.
+These draft documents were presented to Council for initial review and comment on December 17, 2019.
+Brazeau County and the Village of Breton are now looking for your feedback on these documents.
 This page will be updated as more information becomes available.